 Posting of notices on campus bulletin boards is done by the Student Activities office, located in the Student Center.
 Non-student organization flyers that are generated by the College need to be approved by the Public Information Office, sports-related flyers need to be approved by the Athletic Office, and all others need approved by the Student Activities Office.
 The College does not post business advertisements.
+A board for general/community notices is located in the Student Center.
+Bulletin boards in all other buildings are for HCC notices only.
 For more information, contact Student Activities at 240-500-2225.